Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Install H2P

-Do a composer require kriansa/h2p.
-(For OpenShift may need to to downgrade some dependencies because it runs on php 5.4.
+Do a composer require kriansa/h2p or put "kriansa/h2p": "dev-master" in the require path of your composer.json and run composer update or install.
+(For OpenShift you may need to to downgrade some dependencies because it runs on php 5.4.
 Which ones you can see in the console while deploying).
 Now you should have a 'vendor' folder in your limesurvey rootfolder.